-Hazan's words were just the opening salvo in a fervent attack by the parties standing to the left of his.
-Adolf Berman of the Left Faction linked the Warsaw ghetto revolt directly into the East-West politics of the time using current soviet terminology.
-Berman was active in rescuing Jews from the Ghetto and was involved with the revolt – although he did not fight in it.
-He claimed that the ghetto revolt was led by young socialist Jews that “saw their struggle for the national honor a link in the general anti-fascist struggle of humanity”.
-They did not take up “the flag of the revolt, to have the Israeli government sign an agreement with the neo-Nazis… we have an obligation to fight, together with all the forces of peace in the world against the resurrection of the German-Nazi army by American imperialism.”
-Regarding Israel's place in the east-west alignment he stated that "while many of the Ghetto fighters died while dreaming of Eretz Israel they did not dream "of a Israel linked to imperialism, to the black forces of international reaction, to war mongers and to Foster Dulleses (in the plural)."
-They saw their struggle for national honor as a link in the general anti-Fascist struggle and dreamt of Israel as a "bastion of progress, social justice, national revival and peace and friendship with all nations".
-There was no question as to what side the Jews and Israel should pick, the answer lay in the lessons of the Holocaust.
-The Western governments "deserted and left the Jews to their fate" claimed Berman, "but no fury of hate or the cracking whip of reactionary propaganda will make the Jewish masses forget that that if any Jews survived the Holocaust it was thanks to the Soviet Union, to the Red Army, the Army of Stalingrad!"
+Hazan's words were just the opening salvo in a fervent attack by the parties to the left of his.
+Adolf Berman of the Left Faction used current Soviet terminology to link the Warsaw Ghetto Revolt directly to the East-West politics of the time.
+Berman had been active in rescuing Jews from the ghetto and had been involved in the revolt, although he had not fought in it.
+He claimed that the ghetto revolt had been led by young socialist Jews who “saw their struggle for the national honor a link in the general anti-fascist struggle of humanity.”
+They had not taken up “the flag of the revolt, to have the Israeli government sign an agreement with the neo-Nazis… we have an obligation to fight, together with all the forces of peace in the world against the resurrection of the German-Nazi army by American imperialism.”
+Regarding Israel's place in the East-West alignment, he stated that “while many of the Ghetto fighters died while dreaming of Eretz Israel they did not dream of an Israel linked to imperialism, to the black forces of international reaction, to war mongers and to Foster Dulleses [in the plural].”
+Instead, they saw their struggle for national honor as a link in the general anti-fascist struggle and dreamt of Israel as a “bastion of progress, social justice, national revival, and peace and friendship with all nations.”
+There was no question as to which side the Jews and Israel should pick, the answer lay in the lessons of the Holocaust.
+The Western governments “deserted and left the Jews to their fate,” claimed Berman, “but no fury of hate or the cracking whip of reactionary propaganda will make the Jewish masses forget that that if any Jews survived the Holocaust it was thanks to the Soviet Union, to the Red Army, the Army of Stalingrad!”